bnb-chain/oracle-relayer/docs/config.md

 ## Chain config

 Chain common config for deputy.
 Pls note that `swap_amount` and `fixed_fee` below are number with decimal.
-For example, decimal in binance chain is 8 which means 100000000 is 1 actually.
+For example, decimal in BNB chain is 8 which means 100000000 is 1 actually.
 You need to handle decimal and amount with decimal.

 + bsc_start_height: height of bsc chain you want to start syncing when you start your relayer.